goldenraphti/11ty-perso-tech-blog/posts/node12-gulp1-fix.md

 title: Fix gulp 3 & node 12 compatibility issues
 tags: ["post", "gulp", "node", "tip", "fix"]
 date: 2021-09-13
+seo:
+  title:
+  description: How to fix the issue in Gulp3 & Node 12 "primordials is not defined"
+  image:
 ---

 # {{title}}